Welcome to Handshake!

-To create a Student Account, you must be associated with a Handshake University Partner (“University Partner”).
+Creating a Student Account Associated With Your University: You may create your Student Account because you are a student at a Handshake University Partner (“University Partner”).
 University Partners use Handshake as a service provider to manage their internal and external career center functions, such as scheduling meetings with students, arranging events, and passing resumes to interested employers.
-When University partners sign-up for Handshake, they send us personal information about their students so that Handshake can provide these services.
+When University Partners sign up for Handshake, they send us personal information about their students so that Handshake can provide these services.

 Your University will send you an email with information about how to enable your Student Account.
 After you do so, and we confirm your association with our University Partner, we pre-populate some areas of your profile with information your University has provided.
 We encourage you to review this information for accuracy and completeness.
 Some of this information may be locked by your University and you cannot edit it using Handshake.
 If any inaccuracies are found, please update the information or contact your University accordingly.

-You have the option to provide additional information when creating your account, such as a profile picture, professional skills, and to upload documents, such as your resume or transcript.
+You have the option to provide additional information when creating your student account, such as a profile picture or professional skills, and to upload documents, such as your resume or transcript.
 Any information or content you upload directly to the Handshake Service is governed by these Terms.

 You agree that any information you provide through account registration is accurate, current, and complete, and you agree to update your information as necessary to maintain its truth and accuracy.
 Also, please note you are prohibited from creating an account for anyone other than yourself, unless you have received express authorization from an employer or client to do so on their behalf.

-To create a student account you must be at least 16 years old to use this Service.
-If you are not 16 years of age please have a legal guardian fill out this form and email it to firstname.lastname@example.org to use the Service.
+To create a student account, you must be at least 16 years old to use this Service.
+If you are not 16 years of age, please have a parent or legal guardian fill out this form and submit it here to use the Service.